Team-Tea-Time/laravel-forum/readme.md

 #### Translations

 Laravel Forum currently supports 11 languages: German, English, Spanish, French, Italian, Romanian, Russian, Turkish, Serbian, Portuguese (Brazil) and Swedish.
-The translation files are published to `resources/lang/vendor/forum/{locale}`. **Please be aware that much of the translation work in 3.0 has been done using Google Translate and probably isn't accurate.
-Pull requests are welcome to rectify this.**
+The translation files are published to `resources/lang/vendor/forum/{locale}`. **Some new language strings have been introduced in 5.0 but not yet translated; PRs to translate these would be greatly appreciated.**

 #### Policies (user permissions)